r5valkyrie/docs/docs/mrvn-radiant.md

 - info_hint
 - info_placement_helper
 ```

+## Other Types of Entities

-### Logic Entities
+### Logical Entities

 Logic entities influence game logic, as their name implies.
-They are not physical objects.
+They are not physical objects and they are not considered Point Entities because their position in the map does not affect their functionality.

 A list of Logic Entities: